 Why Include an Assessment of Executive Functioning?

-The benefit to understanding which area(s) of executive function are impaired is to allow for recommendations for accommodations and support to be made with the hope of helping the individual to be more successful.
+In addition, once identifying areas in which the individual is impaired, it allows for more specific recommendations for accommodations and support to be made with the hope of helping the individual to be more successful.